carlan/docker-training/docs/docker_basics.md

 # Docker basics

+### A short story

+A little story first.
+Back in time, we used to have a server attached to an application, so for every application we developed, we needed to build and configure a server for it.
+If we have 2 applications, we needed 2 servers and the whole configuration for them.
+I'm talking about networking, backup, operating system installation and configuration too.
+It's time consuming, resource consuming and money consuming.

+Later on, virtualization was the thing.
+I'm refering to the virtualization as a method of divide the system resources between different applications...

 ### What is docker?

 Almost every developer these days know there is _something_ called docker or at least heard the word docker before.
-But, do you really know what docker is?
-Isn't that complicated actually is pretty simple to understand.
+Although, do you really know what docker is?
+Isn't that complicated, actually is pretty simple to understand.

 Docker is a piece of software which aims to simplify the process of building, deploying and shipping applications and then running them in a controllable environment (sandbox).